5 Cloud Computing Benefits for Small Businesses in SingaporeSyah Ismail

 There are myriad ways cloud computing helps your businesses to save costs.
 Long gone are the days where companies are forced into purchasing physical hardware and software at a cost of an arm and a leg.
 With the digitization of physical server and hardware, small businesses should be able to see a decrease in rack space, power usage, and IT requirements.
 Hence, your small businesses will benefit from lower installation, maintenance, upgrade and support costs.

-so Ryan Babineaux said.
+Fail fast, fail often so Ryan Babineaux said.
 More than often, SMEs and startups experiment with new things, testing out MVPs (minimum viable products), as well as stretching quirky business models that require plenty of resources.
 While some products/projects may be successful, others might just drain your valuable resources, time and money.
-The cloud is invented to pivot when they had to scale down — all just by canceling their subscription.
+The cloud is invented to help businesses pivot when they had to scale down — all just by canceling their subscription.
 Indeed, cloud is a true manifestation of the ‘fail fast’ startup maxim.

 Over the Top Security